-- They must not be related by blood or a degree of closeness that would prohibit marriage in the law of the state in which they reside. - They must not be currently married to, or a Domestic Partner of, another person under either statutory or common law. - They must be at least 18 years old. - They must share the same permanent residence and the common necessities of life - They must be mentally competent to enter into a contract. - They must be financially interdependent and have furnished documents to support at least four of the following conditions of such financial interdependence: - They have a single dedicated relationship of at least 6 months duration. - They have joint ownership of a residence.

-- They have at least four of the following: - ♦ A joint ownership of an automobile. - ♦ A joint checking, bank or investment account. - ♦ A joint credit account. - ♦ A lease for a residence identifying both partners as tenants. - ♦ A will and/or life insurance policies which designate the other as primary beneficiary.
+- They must not be related by blood or a degree of closeness that would prohibit marriage in the law of the state in which they reside. - They must not be currently married to, or a Domestic Partner of, another person under either statutory or common law. - They must be at least 18 years old. - They must share the same permanent residence and the common necessities of life - They must be mentally competent to enter into a contract. - They must be financially interdependent and have furnished documents to support at least four of the following conditions of such financial interdependence: - They have a single dedicated relationship of at least 6 months duration, as documented by at least one of the required (4) four documents below. - They have joint ownership of a residence. - They have at least four of the following: - ♦ A joint ownership of an automobile. - ♦ A joint checking, bank or investment account. - ♦ A joint credit account. - A lease for a residence identifying both partners as tenants. - ◆ A will and/or life insurance policies which designate the other as primary beneficiary.

-The Participant and Domestic Partner must jointly sign an affidavit of domestic partnership provided by your Department Human Resources office upon your request.
+The Participant and Domestic Partner must jointly sign an affidavit of domestic partnership provided by your Central Department Human Resources office or the Employee Benefits and Wellness office, upon your request.